Houston's Line of Duty Firefighters

 under a very large oak tree, next to his Dad, Charles Reed.

-Tanner Reed, a 17 year veteran of HFD, lost his life to the COVID-19 Virus.
-He is the fourth Houston Fire Department COVID-19 Line of Duty Death.
-Tanner is the eighth in the United States and Canada, according to the IAFF, to succumb to the COVID-19 Virus in 2021.
-The total Firefighter deaths as of July 1, 2022 is 90.
+Tanner Reed, a proud member of the Houston Fire Department for seventeen years, lost his life to the COVID-19 Virus.
+He is the fourth Houston Fire Department COVID-19 Line of Duty Death Tanner was the eighth in the United States and Canada, according to the IAFF, to succumb to the COVID-19 Virus in 2021.
+The total firefighter deaths to date one hundred and fifty-five Covid-19 related deaths as recognized the National Firefighter Memorial.

 Tanner and his family received an incredible amount of unwavering support from the nurses and staff at the HCA Houston Healthcare North Cypress Hospital as well as his colleagues from the Houston Fire Department, who continue to be there for his family.

-Tanner was proud to call himself a Houston Firefighter and was considered one of the best Engine Operators in his area.
-His skill and dedication to being the best at his job earned him the respect of all who worked with him; his actions on the fire ground helped save many lives and property over the years.
-Tanner passed on his knowledge, respect for the job, and the right way to do it both on the fire ground and at the Fire House.
+Tanner was proud to call himself a Houston Firefighter and was considered one of the best Engineer Operators in his area.
+His skill and dedication to being the best at his job earned him the respect of all who worked with him and his actions on the fire ground helped save many lives and property over the years.
+Tanner passed on his knowledge, respect for the job, and the right way to do it both on the fire ground and at the fire house.
 He was a mentor to many and his teachings made those around him better every day.
-He served at Fire House 73 and Fire House 77 with his last assignment as an Engineer/Operator at Fire House 10.
+He served at Fire House No. 73 and Fire House No. 77, with his last assignment as an Engineer/Operator at Fire House No. 10.

 Written by Hilary Stephans (Sister) and Firefighter John Rarden